squaresLab/genprog-code/README.txt

 1) Building repair

-Once CIL is installed and the environment variable set, "make" in the genprog-code/src directory should do the trick.
+Once CIL is installed and the environment variable set, "make" in the either the top level or the genprog-code/src directory should do the trick.
 Make sure the OCAML_OPTIONS line that points to the obj directory for CIL is referencing your distro (that is, change x86_LINUX to x86_DARWIN if you're on OSX).

 The build process will produce several artifacts:
   -> repair: the main GenProg repair program